• Skip to primary navigation

 Instructions

-• Wash and slice the small chillies and chop the peppers.
+• Wash and slice the small chilies and chop the peppers.
 Please drain or tap with a kitchen towel for any water droplets.

-• Sterilise the jar(s) - see recipe note how
+• Sterilize the jar(s) - see recipe note how

-• Place all chillies in a pan or a pot on medium fire.
-Add the salt, sugar and the vinegar.
-You can add 1-2 tbsp water if you wish to end up with a little more syrup.
+• Place all chilies in a pan or a pot on medium fire.
+Add the salt, sugar and vinegar.
+You can add 1-2 tablespoon water if you wish to end up with a little more syrup.
 I did not add any water this time.

 • Cook for about 10-15 min uncovered on medium heat.

-• Add the ginger and the lemon zest, mix and allow to cook for a further 3 min uncovered.
-The syrup texture should be one of a runny honey.
+• Add the ginger and the lemon zest, mix, and allow to cook for a further 3 min uncovered.
+The syrup texture should be one of runny honey.

-• Take some syrup out on a plate, allow it to cool slightly and if it splits when you draw a line with your finger thought the middle of the syrup it should remain split, it is ready.
+• Take some syrup out on a plate, allow it to cool slightly and if it splits when you draw a line with a spoon or your finger through the middle of the syrup it should remain split, it is ready.
 It will thicken more after.
-Be careful and keep a good eye on it, don’t go away while making it as it can caramelise fairly quick.
-The heat should be meduim to low.
+Be careful and keep a good eye on it, don't go away while making it as it can caramelize fairly quickly.
+The heat should be medium to low.

-• Once you have decided it’s ready, have a steralised jar or two smaller ones ready and transfer it carefully into these.
-Close with the lid and wrap into a towel so it will slowly cool down.
+• Once you have decided it's ready, have a sterilized jar or two smaller ones ready and transfer it carefully into these.
+Close with the lid and wrap it into a towel so it will slowly cool down.

 Notes